DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 The [findings](https://github.com/ONRR/research/blob/master/nrrd-research/38_HomepageGraphic/Consolidated%20Findings%20for%20GitHub.xlsx?raw=true) revealed that most users responded more positively to the four-card layout with four ways of reading or visualizing the process.
 Users had also communicated that particular option helped them understand the scope of the NRRD site, especially because it provided an option to access more information.
+Participants liked how the interactivity worked in the two card version.

+We landed on a [hybrid of the two options](https://xd.adobe.com/view/6b7d6581-992f-46a5-8d72-035d26beb875-3e2e/) with three cards and similar interactivity to the two card version.

 ## Lessons learned